St Kieran Newsletter Term 2, Week 3 - 15th May 2025

 Kindy 2026 Enrolments

-Late Students
+Unwell Students

 Parking

-We again need to remind parents about parking at St Kieran, unfortunately, this seems to be an ongoing concern and while many families do the right thing for everyone it continues to create frustrations for many.
-The school staff do not have the legal ability to enforce parent driving behaviours, however, if you are putting a child at risk by not following our very simple instructions we will follow up with you and address this.
+We again need to remind parents about parking at St Kieran, unfortunately this seems to be an ongoing concern and while many families do the right thing for everyone it continues to create frustrations for many.
+The school staff do not have the legal ability to enforce parent driving behaviours, however if you are putting a child at risk by not following our very simple instructions we will follow up with you and address this.

 - DO NOT overtake the queue and push in front of the Kiss and Drive line.
 Be respectful of others.